How to choose the Right Mortgage

 - Fees and Charge

 The best way to compare home loans is to ask for a key facts sheet from different lenders.
-The key facts sheet will give you the information you need, in a set format so you can directly compare features, interest rates and fees.
+The key facts sheet will give you the information you need, in a set format so you can directly compare features, interest rates, and fees.

 2. What is Principal and interest loans means

-In Principal and interest home loan, you make regular payments against the principal (the amount borrowed) as well as paying interest.
+In Principal and interest home loans, you make regular payments against the principal (the amount borrowed) as well as paying interest.
 This type of loan is designed to be repaid in full over the life of the loan, such as 25 or 30 years

 3. What does “Interest Only” Mortgages means?

-Interest-only home loan is a type of loan where your repayments only cover the interest on the amount you have borrowed, during the interest-only period.
+An interest-only home loan is a type of loan where your repayments only cover the interest on the amount you have borrowed, during the interest-only period.
 There is no reduction in the principal.

-This type of home loan will have lower repayments in the short term and may provide greater tax deductions on an investment property, but will be more expensive in the long run.
+This type of home loan will have lower repayments in the short term and may provide greater tax deductions on investment property, but will be more expensive in the long run.